Evie-Skinner18/personal-best/README.md

   3. specifies that we're after the `password` property of the resulting stringified object
   4. uses Node to run an inline piece of JavaScript in quotation marks.
 This code percentage-encodes the password value
   5. copies the encoded value to the user's clipboard

+# Testing
+- Run the API unit tests using Mocha like so:
+`cd personal-best-api`
+`npm run test`

 # Summary of Technical Approach
 ## personal-best-api